qooxdoo/qooxdoo/docs/desktop/widget/resizer.md

 - Configurable whether all four edges are resizable or only the right and bottom edge
-- Live resize or resizing using a resize frame (like in the screen shot)
+- Live resize or resizing using a resize frame (like in the screenshot)
 - Sensitivity configurable i.e. The number of pixels on each side of a resize edge, where the resize cursor is shown.